EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Experiment Setup

-\item \textbf{Textual Alignment}: BERTScore~\cite{zhang2020bertscoreevaluatingtextgeneration} is used to evaluate semantic consistency between inverted and ground-truth prompts, computing Precision, Recall, and F1 metrics.

-\item \textbf{Prompt Interpretability}: We calculate Perplexity Scores (PPL) to assess the linguistic coherence of inverted prompts, where lower scores indicate more natural and comprehensible text. \end{itemize}

-\textbf{Baseline Methods.} We compare our approach with state-of-the-art prompt inversion methods: PEZ~\cite{10.5555/3666122.3668341}, which inverts prompts with image-text similarity matching, and PH2P~\cite{ph2p2024cvpr}, which employs a delayed projection scheme to optimize prompts.
+\textbf{Baseline Methods.} We compare our approach with state-of-the-art prompt inversion methods: PEZ~\cite{10.5555/3666122.3668341}, which inverts prompts via image--text similarity matching; PH2P~\cite{ph2p2024cvpr}, which employs a delayed projection scheme to optimize prompts for text-to-image diffusion models; VGD~\cite{kim2025visuallyguideddecodinggradientfree}, which uses a large language model plus CLIP-based guidance to generate coherent prompts; STEPS~\cite{qiu2025steps}, which formulates prompt search as a sequential probability tensor estimation problem; and PRISM~\cite{heautomated}, which uses LLM-based black-box optimization.